How is REACH Structured?

 Q: What office location will these roles be based in?

-A: At LinkedIn, we trust each other to do our best work where it works best for us and our teams.
-This role offers both hybrid and remote work options.
-This means you can work from home and commute to a LinkedIn office, depending on what's best for you and when it is important for your team to be together, or you can work remotely from most locations within the country listed for this role.
+A. At LinkedIn, we trust each other to do our best work where it works best for us and our teams.
+The roles we are hiring for offer a hybrid work option, meaning you can both work from home and commute to a LinkedIn office, depending on what’s best for you and when it is important for your team to be together.

-For those considering the hybrid work option, the majority of our teams are hybrid out of our Sunnyvale, CA office.
-However, we do have some teams in our San Francisco office and on occasion, our New York City office.
+All roles within the early 2024 cohort offer a hybrid work arrangement.
+The majority of our hybrid teams are based out of our Mountain View, CA office.
+However, we also have teams located in our San Francisco office, and on occasion, our New York office.
+To find the precise office location for the track you are interested in, please visit the respective track-specific page.

 Q: Will LinkedIn sponsor my visa?